Meet Our Team

 Sarah Cooper, 5th Grade Guided Reading Teacher

-Evan Copaken, 11th and 12th Grade AP Seminar Teacher
+Evan Copaken, 11th Grade AP Seminar Teacher

 Evan Copaken believes that access to a quality education should be a standard in Kansas City and the nation at large.
 He hopes to help students think critically about meaningful literary topics and build a strong writing foundation that will be useful long after graduating college.
 Before teaching at the Kauffman School, Mr. Copaken worked in sports marketing for the Los Angeles Chargers.
 Additionally, he did some photography work for the team.
 Mr. Copaken graduated cum laude from Wake Forest University with a Bachelor of Arts in Economics and minor in English.
 The Kauffman School’s strong work culture and student engagement appealed to Mr. Copaken.
 He is particularly looking forward to some of the in-class debates this year.